-for a larger share of the market.
+Our results are closely connected to the broader and more recent literature studying the industrial organization of commodity markets4 and the strategic role of forward markets.
+In their seminal article, Allaz and Vila (1993) show that forward markets may be used by Cournot duopolists to compete for the Stackelberg leadership.
+The equilibrium of the game is however symmetric, firms competing in advance for a larger share of the market5.
 Our paper differs from these studies in the type of commitment considered: while forward sales can be re-interpreted as a commitment which places the entire industry in front of a reduced residual demand when forward contracts are exerted, inventories are committing only the firm which is holding them, source of the asymmetry of the Nash equilibrium.
-The use of inventories and forward trading in imperfect competition has also been studied in the context of longer dynamic with uncertain demand and costs (see Kirman and Sobel [1974] and Thille ([2003], [2006])).
+The use of inventories and forward trading in imperfect competition has also been studied in the context of longer dynamic games with uncertain demand and costs (see Kirman and Sobel (1974) and Thille ((2003), (2006))).